 Courtesy of a recent software update, Hisense say the new VIDAA U 2.5 boasts improved boot times and channel switching response, as well as a new mobile application, available on both Android and iOS devices, that acts as a virtual on-screen remote to allow customisation of favourite Apps, channels and inputs.

-VIDAA U 2.5 should support most major streaming platforms like Netflix and Stand.
+VIDAA U 2.5 should support most major streaming platforms like Netflix and Stan.
 However, when approached by PC World, Hisense told us that the complete round-up of apps for Australia is still being determined and declined to give us any specifics.

 Announced by Google in 2014, Android TV is the successor to Google TV and Google’s bid to become a player in the Smart TV OS space.
 Vendors are able to integrate it both on set-top box devices and within their TV hardware itself.
 It offers up a neat row-based interface, "content discovery" features, voice input and universal search across multiple services.
 In addition, almost all Android TV-powered products support Google Cast and some even support the Google Assistant as well.